 - Whether the employee should have an ANU Visa Purchase Card;

-- Whether the good or service could have been procured from a supplier that bulk bills ANU (like Caltex fuel, Office Supplies from Corporate Express or DHL for courier services); or
+- Whether the good or service could have been procured from a supplier that bulk bills ANU.
+Refer to ANU preferred supplier contracts

 - Have vendors 'invoice' ANU direct for the good or the service that has been received by ANU.